BlackArch/wordlistctl/README.md

              - ? to list wordlists
              - h to show options
+  -d <dir>   - wordlists base directory (default: /usr/share/wordlists) -c <num>   - change wordlists category
+             - ? to list wordlists categories
-  -d <dir>   - wordlists base directory (default: /usr/share/wordlists) -s <regex> - wordlist to search using <regex> in base directory -S <str>   - wordlist to search using str in sites
+  -s <regex> - wordlist to search using <regex> in base directory -S <str>   - wordlist to search using <str> in sites

 misc: